 The Midlands Meander

 The Midlands Meander is an arts and crafts route winding through the gorgeous green hills of KwaZulu Natal.
-This area has a special place in my heart as it is where I got married in 2016.
-It is the perfect day trip from Durban or Pietermaritzburg, and is very family friendly.
+This area has a special place in my heart as it is where I got married.
+It is the perfect day trip from Durban or Pietermaritzburg and is very family-friendly.
 Grab a free map online or at any of the shops along the route, and get ready to explore a variety of art studios, craft shops, restaurants, pubs, and hotels.

-During our time in South Africa, we spent 12 days working our way along the ‘Garden Route’, from Cape Town to Port Elizabeth.
-One of our favourite stops was Oudtshoorn; a beautiful town up in the mountains known as the ‘ostrich capital of the world’.
-And it really does have the world’s largest population of ostriches!
+During our time in South Africa, we spent 12 days working our way along the ‘Garden Route’ from Cape Town to Port Elizabeth.
+One of our favorite stops was Oudtshoorn; a beautiful town up in the mountains known as the ‘ostrich capital of the world.’
+And it does have the world’s largest population of ostriches!

-Another must do whilst in Oudtshoorn is visiting the Cango Caves.
-These run for over 4km, with a quarter of these open to the public to visit.
+Another must-do while in Oudtshoorn is visiting the Cango Caves.
+These run for over 4km, with a quarter of these open to the public to attend.
 Make sure you book the Adventure Tour – as this allows you to climb the formations and crawl through tunnels!
 Although, maybe not if you’re claustrophobic!

 And finally, as if you needed any other reasons to visit, it is the most beautiful town.
 Located between two mountain ranges, the views stretching in every direction are simply stunning!

 Recommended by Monique from MC Adventure Blog

 Clarens is a quirky art town snuggled into the mountains of the Free State.
 Home to microbreweries, art galleries, restaurants, guest houses, and all the homemade edible goodies you can manage, Clarens really is a holiday-maker’s dream.